 “I actually used to live a more unhealthy lifestyle,” Joseph recalls.
 “After joining Evolve, I have become a much healthier person.
 I have better fitness.
 In the past, I couldn’t even complete a 2.4-kilometer run, but now I can easily do a 5-kilometer run.
 I started martial arts with no special aim.
 I only wanted to keep fit and stay healthy.
 Instead of going for the routine gym life, I thought martial arts was something interesting, and it’s a group exercise.
 I just wanted to lose weight and get healthy.”

-When looking for a school to train martial arts, it is very important that you do your homework and find one that has competent instructors and an environment you are comfortable with.
+When looking for a martial arts gym to train at, it is very important that you do your homework and find one that has competent instructors and an environment you are comfortable with.
 The quality of instruction you receive often has a big impact on how your journey as a martial artist progresses.
 You also want to train with a school where the facilities and equipment are in top condition.

 Use online resources and ask family members and friends for recommendations.
 Fortunately for Joseph, his friends recommended Evolve MMA, and it was an instant match.